 Identified below are major constraints that most bicyclists in and around Albuquerque encounter on their bicycle trips.
 Figure 5: Opportunities and Constraints, provides a graphical display of these constraints.
-To provide a direct, safe and connected bikeway and multi-use trail network, the following constraints should be considered and resolved when possible:
+To provide In order to help promote a direct, safesafe, and connected bikeway and multi-use trail network, the following constraints should be considered and resolved when possible:

 - Rio Grande

 - Expo New Mexico

 - Private (Gated) Neighborhoods

 - Drainage and Irrigation Alignments

-- Major Public Open Space
+- Major PublicOpen Space

 - I-40 and I-25

 - Airports